vrandall66/front-end-submissions-public/1811/mod-1/ideabox-triples/mariel-justin-jessica.md

 * Take a look back at the event delegation on the card field area
 * Some functions are a little long, but seems prety dry on the whole
 * Figure out a way to dry up the filter buttons
     * The conditional seems unnecessary in the filtering functions
+* Remove your commented out code!!

 ### Functional Expectations